European Union (Revocation of Notification of Withdrawal) Bill

 Overview

-This bill mandates the Prime Minister to revoke the UK's notification to leave the European Union unless two conditions are met: parliamentary approval of a withdrawal agreement by a specified date (or during an agreed extension) and a subsequent referendum where a majority votes in favor of that agreement.
+This bill mandates the Prime Minister to revoke the UK's notification to leave the European Union unless two conditions are met: Parliament approves a withdrawal agreement by a specified date (or an extension is granted), and a subsequent referendum confirms public support for that agreement.

 Description